An average of 1 billion Christmas cards are thrown away every year in the UK alone.

 Did you know that one billion Christmas cards are thrown away in the UK every year?
-And even more could be thrown away this year as 1 in 10 people in the UK plan on sending more than they usually do due to coronavirus lockdowns.

 Much like wrapping paper, the glossy or glittery varieties can’t be recycled and many others are treated cardboard, which is also often non-recyclable.